frabjous/jhap-templates/documentation/markdown_primer.md

 This is a link to [Google](https://google.com){target=_blank} as well, but opens in a new tab.
 :::

-Internal links can be created by applying link anchor ids to spans, blocks (or headings, as [described below](#headingsanchors)), for the link targets, and, inside the link, specifying the target with a (hashmarked) link anchor id.
+Internal links can be created by applying link anchor ids to spans, blocks (or headings, as [described below](#headingsanchors)), for the link targets, and, inside the link, specifying the target with a (hash-marked) link anchor id.

 ```markdown
 :::{#earlierparagraph}